genestack/user-docs/docs/user-guide/quick-start/admin-gui.md

 # Administrator in GUI

-As an Admin, you have the ability to manage users, permissions, and groups within the Open Data Manager (ODM).
+If you have **Manage organization** permission, your user account will be marked with **Admin** label.
+As an Admin, you have the ability to create and deactivate users, change users' passwords, and manage user permissions within the Open Data Manager (ODM).
+To add, update, and delete groups **Manage groups** permission is required.
 This guide will help you navigate these features efficiently.

 ## Accessing Your Profile and Permissions